true

 Keeping track of expenses

-Keeping good records of all your classroom expenses is key to claiming your tax deductible educator expenses.
+Keeping good records of all your classroom expenses is key to claiming your tax-deductible educator expenses.

-• Save your receipts in a separate file.
+- Save your receipts in a separate file.

-• Consider recording all eligible purchases in an appointment book or planner.
+- Consider recording all eligible purchases in an appointment book or planner.

-• Try using special colors or codes so that you can find them easily.
+- Try using special colors or codes so that you can find them easily.

 Schedule C: Private tutors and pandemic pod teachers

 Are you a teacher that also offers tutoring on the side?
-Private tutors who offer services to work with students in-person or virtually with distance-learning are typically considered self-employed and can deduct expenses that are both ordinary and necessary to the education business on Schedule C. If you provide tutoring, learn more about whether you are considered self-employed as a tutor, the tax implications, and possible deductions.
+Private tutors who offer services to work with students in-person or virtually with distance-learning are typically considered self-employed and can deduct expenses that are both ordinary and necessary to their education business on Schedule C. If you provide tutoring, learn more about whether you are considered self-employed as a tutor, the tax implications, and possible deductions.

 To understand more about tax deductions, visit our Self-Employed Tax Deduction Calculator for Tutors.